nickfargo/state/src/root-state.coffee.md

 Determine the initial state, and set the `current` state to that.

-        current = if options.initialState?
+        current = if initial = options?.initialState
-        then @query options.initialState
+        then @query initial
         else @initialSubstate() or this

 The initial state may be `abstract`, in which case the `current` reference must